Have a Plan

 If you require discretion while growing cannabis, carbon filters are an absolute necessity.

-Ah, growing cannabis in the great outdoors.
-Nothing beats looking at a 9’ tall cannabis tree that’s growing to its absolute potential.
+Nothing beats learning how to grow cannabis in the great outdoors.
+Looking at a 9’ tall cannabis tree that’s growing to its absolute potential.

 You won’t need to worry about electricity bills because the sun has more than enough lumens to power photosynthesis.